The Supreme Court in London has ruled that Boris Johnson's advice to the Queen to prorogue Parliament was "unlawful".

-- How long will Parliament be prorogued for?
+- How long should Parliament be prorogued for?

 Prorogation normally tends to be for a short amount of time – no longer than two weeks, with it leading to either a general election or the start of a new Parliamentary session.

-However this time Parliament will be away for five weeks, with party conferences taking place during the suspension, with MPs due to return for the Queen’s Speech on October 15.
+However this time Parliament would have be away for five weeks - but for the Supreme Court ruling - with party conferences taking place during the suspension, with MPs due to return for the Queen’s Speech on October 15.

 Parliament had been due to break for its conference recess for at least two weeks in the lead up to October, even before the news of the prorogation broke, with Number 10 arguing that MPs are only losing an extra four sitting days in total.